-The best price found from United States to Dhaka is on August 31st, 2016, travelling with Saudia.
+The best price found from United States to Dhaka is on February 3rd, 2018, travelling with Etihad Airways.
 See more options, compare prices and book: search flights.

 Hazrat Shahjalal International Airport is 20km north of the centre of Dhaka.
 Top-end hotels often include airport pick-up in their room rates.
-And most midrange hotels will have a pick-up service for a charge (expect at least Tk 1500 to a hotel in Banani).
+Most midrange hotels will have a pick-up service for a charge (expect at least Tk 1500 to a hotel in Banani).

 It’s cheaper, of course, to take a taxi.
 There’s a fixed-rate taxi booth just outside the airport exit.
 Expect to pay between Tk 800 and Tk 1000, depending on where you are heading.
 If you walk out to the car park or beyond, you'll be able to negotiate slightly cheaper fares yourself.